cris-rz/littlepromisepress-web/littlepromisepress/content/about/_index.en.md

 ---
 title: "About Little Promise Press"
+section_tagline: "About us"
+section_subtitle: "Little Promise Press is an independent children’s publisher focused on STEM and science books for kids aged 6–10."
 description: "Little Promise Press is an independent children’s publisher focused on STEM and science books for kids aged 6–10."
 ---